Uncertain times call for a solid risk management plan

 Whether it’s a plan for if the farm workforce gets sick, to maintain business continuity or, if commodity prices fluctuate, risk management strategies will “help you navigate your business with confidence and peace of mind while reducing stress for you and your family,” Filipchuck says.

-COVID-19 adds to the risks that can impact farm profitability, from fluctuations in global markets to a sick workforce and maintaining personal mental health.
+Global uncertainty and market turmoil can add to the risks that can impact farm profitability, from fluctuations in global markets to a sick workforce and maintaining personal mental health.
 Having a plan in place can bring peace of mind to reduce stress.
 Investigate insurance and government programs, know the farm’s cash flow and maintain relationships with lenders.

 Article by: Richard Kamchen